hadarge/yoshi/docs/api/configuration.md

 ## resolveAlias

 Allows you to use the Webpack Resolve Alias feature.
-The configuration object is the same as in Webpack, note that the paths are relative to Webpacks context.
+The configuration object is the same as in Webpack, note that the paths are relative to Webpack's context.
 For more info, you can read the [webpack docs](https://webpack.js.org/configuration/resolve/#resolve-alias).

 ## hooks

 Run a shell script at a specific time in yoshi's execution.

-For exmaple:
+For example:

 ```json
 {